phalcon/documentation/docs/forms.md

     array $attributes = null
 ): string
 ```
 Generate the label of an element added to the form including HTML.
 The first parameter is the name of the element while the second one is an array with optional parameters that need to be added to the `<label>` HTML tag.
-Such parameter can be CSS classes for instance.
+Such parameters can be CSS classes for instance.
 If the element is not found in the form, a [Phalcon\Forms\Exception][forms-exception] will be thrown.

 ```php
 public function next(): void